PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 07:55:33
+Last updated: 2024-04-06 07:56:06
-Random Quote: I don't feel so good.
-It's like my testicals mixed poprocks and soda. - Ted Mosby
+Random Quote: Man: "Hello, sir.
+Can I talk to you?"
+Gi-hun: "I don't believe in Jesus." - Seong Gi-hun